tastott/AnalyzeThis/README.md

-# CSharpAnalyzer
+# Analyze This
-Experimental CSharpAnalyzer with code fixes
+A smattering of diagnostics and code fixes for C#.